 Types of Physicians who diagnose and treat Myositis

-Keep in mind that the individual subclassifications of the Inflammatory Myopathies are all rare diseases that include a variety of symptoms such as muscle weakness, muscle pain, trouble swallowing, skin rashes, breathing difficulties, fever, fatigue, joint pain and swelling, vocal changes, etc. Some myositis patients have many of these symptoms while others may have only a few.
+Keep in mind that the individual types of Inflammatory Myopathies are rare diseases that include a variety of symptoms such as muscle weakness, muscle pain, trouble swallowing, skin rashes, breathing difficulties, fever, fatigue, joint pain and swelling, vocal changes, etc. Some myositis patients have many of these symptoms while others may have only a few.

 What to expect during the diagnosis phase: